 4. She Had a Passionate Marriage.

 Brontë received four marriage proposals, the last two from Arthur Nicholls, her father's curate who had been in love with her for years.
 Brontë did not love Nicholls and so turned him down the first time.
 Her father also violently opposed the proposal.
 Brontë wrote to her friend Ellen Nussey, "Agitation and anger disproportionate to the occasion ensued; if I had loved Mr. Nicholls, and had heard such epithets applied to him as were used [by her father], it would have transported me past my patience; as it was, my blood boiled with a sense of injustice."
 Two years later, her father gave his permission and the two were married in 1854.
 In a short time, she was referring to her husband as "my dear Arthur" in letters and noting that "every day makes my attachment to him stronger."
 But their happiness was brief.

 5. Her Death Has Been a Source of Mystery.

 Just nine months after her marriage, Charlotte Brontë died at age 39.
-Her death certificate listed the cause as "phthisis" or tuberculosis, which had killed her two sisters earlier.
+Her death certificate listed the cause as "phthisis" or tuberculosis, which had killed her sisters Emily and Anne earlier.
 Her biographer Elizabeth Gaskell wrote that she had symptoms of "perpetual nausea and ever-recurring faintness."
 This has led to speculation that she could have died from typhoid (which a servant had died from earlier) or pneumonia (she caught a cold after a walk in the rain).
 But the most interesting theory is that she was pregnant at the time and suffered from hyperemesis gravidarum, or "runaway morning sickness" (which is what the Duchess of Cambridge also experienced when pregnant).
 Others dispute this, noting that tuberculosis could fully explain her symptoms and her doctor never mentioned she was pregnant.